Canadian Light Rail Vehicle: Replacement parts

-As the TTC's CLRV/ALRV streetcar fleet has aged, many parts used by these older streetcars are no longer available from outside suppliers.
-If a CLRV or ALRV is damaged in a breakdown, collision or derailment, parts need to be replaced or be bent back into shape.
+As the TTC's CLRV/ALRV streetcar fleet aged, many parts used by these older streetcars were no longer available from outside suppliers.
+If a CLRV or ALRV was damaged in a breakdown, collision or derailment, parts needed to be replaced or be bent back into shape.
 For this purpose, the TTC employed a blacksmith to craft and repair parts.
 The blacksmith also supplied tools such as switch irons and towing drawbars for streetcars.

-The use of salt brine to de-ice city streets has corroded parts on the older streetcars so much that such parts must often be cut off the car.
-The TTC Harvey Shops must manufacture some of the replacements sections, such as the chevrons which attach the bogies to the car body.
-The upholstery department constructs the bellows used between the articulated sections of the ALRV.
-Each set of bellows takes 240 hours to construct from a vinyl-like material using electric sewing machines.
+The use of salt brine to de-ice city streets corroded parts on the older streetcars so much that such parts often had to be cut off the car.
+The TTC Harvey Shops had to manufacture some of the replacements sections, such as the chevrons which attach bogies to the car body.
+The upholstery department constructed the bellows used between the articulated sections of the ALRV.
+Each set of bellows took 240 hours to construct from a vinyl-like material using electric sewing machines.